Skip to Content

 On the other hand, if you’re taller than average, you may never want to go back to a standard-height sink again.
 Read more about kitchen island size guidelines here.

-That being said, a sink must be connected to water, and for that, you’ll need a plumber.
+That being said, sinks must be connected to water, and for that, you’ll need a plumber.

 Plumbers sometimes charge by the hour, with national costs averaging $45-65 per hour of work.
-To install a sink, they often offer a set price, around $200, that would include the labor and any additional parts needed for the installation.
+They often offer a set price to install a sink, around $200, including the labor and any additional parts needed for the installation.

 Expect to pay a professional around $500 for the installation of these new pipes and the sink.
 Of course, the cost is dependent on the orientation and condition of your current plumbing.

-Running a new pipe may require partial removal of your flooring and subflooring, so make sure to calculate the cost of replacement or repair in the overall cost of installing a sink in your kitchen island.
+Running a new pipe may require partial removal of your flooring and subflooring, so make sure to calculate the cost of replacement or repair in the overall cost of installing a basin in your island.

 The main advantage of this setup is that you don’t face a wall when doing prep, cooking, or washing dishes.
 Make sure to plan plenty of room around the cooking area — at least 15” of free space on either side is ideal.

-The island will need to be at least nine feet long.
+Islands will need to be at least nine feet long to accommodate a stove appliance and washbasin.
 Make sure the oven is completely accessible when the door is fully open.

-Its purpose is to wash vegetables, clean utensils, and provide water during the cooking process.
-If you plan to use your kitchen island as your main prep space, a prep sink is a great idea.
+Its purpose is to wash vegetables, clean utensils, and provide water during cooking.
+If you plan to use this area as your main prep space, prep sinks are a great idea.
 See more types of kitchen sinks on this page.

 You can save yourself the trips back and forth to the house by bringing all your prep and washing up outside.
 Some people even keep a second set of dishes outdoors!